Editor’s note: This story was previously published in June 2019. It has since been updated and republished.

 The 2020 Olympic Summer Games are to be held in Tokyo, Japan.
-The organizers of the games are planning to power the events with 100% renewable energy, which is great news for renewable energy stocks.
+The organizers are planning to power the events with 100% renewable energy, which is great news for renewable energy stocks.

 It’s an unprecedented undertaking that will highlight the decarbonization of Japan, providing a view into a future fully powered without fossil fuels.